Facebook suspends fake Russian accounts, warns of US election hack-and-leak threat

 "We want to make sure that the accounts are down to prevent their ability to pivot them to facilitate a hack-and-leak around the US election."

-Facebook said the networks were small with only a handful of accounts on its website and photo-sharing service Instagram, and a combined total of around 97,000 followers.
+Facebook said the networks were small with only a handful of accounts on its website and photo-sharing service Instagram, some of which posed as independent media outlets and think tanks.
+The accounts had a combined total of around 97,000 followers.

+While some of the activity did target audiences in Britain and the United States, the networks were predominantly focused on countries in the Middle East and bordering Russia, such as Syria, Turkey, Ukraine and Belarus, Facebook said.

-Twitter said it had worked with Facebook to identify and remove 350 accounts that were operated by state-linked organisations in Russia.
+Twitter said it had worked with Facebook to identify and remove 350 accounts operated by state-linked organisations in Russia.

-Both companies said one of the networks had been identified following a tip from the FBI, which warned on Tuesday that foreign actors and cybercriminals were likely to spread disinformation about the results of November's election.
+Both companies said one of the networks had been identified following a tip from the FBI, which warned on Tuesday that foreign actors and cybercriminals were likely to spread disinformation about the results of the Nov 3 election.

 The warnings follow an alert by Microsoft earlier this month that hackers linked to Russia, China, and Iran are trying to spy on people tied to both US President Donald Trump and his Democratic challenger, Joe Biden.